-This is an abridged version of a series of 10 longer articles available as a free preview of part of this online course.
+This is an abridged version of a series of 9 longer articles here, and was published in Enlivening Edge here.

 We all know that living systems depend on feedback to survive and thrive; and organisations are no exception.
 And the lack of such feedback leads to poor organisation health, even organisations working towards Teal.
 So much essential information is lost when people don’t say what they really think and feel, especially to power-holders; typically because of not feeling safe enough to take the risks.
 This is often the most valuable type of feedback; without which the people, organisation and purpose all suffer.

 Maybe you need to make a decision that you are newly empowered to make, but is against the advice of your former boss who still can decide your salary or whether to fire you.
 Or you think it would help to illuminate a blind spot of the company founder that you see as consistently causing harm.
 Or question what a colleague has done where they are holding power without accountability.
 It can be confusing if we are encouraged to bring our whole selves to the workplace; but if the shift in power needed for self-organisation to work isn’t truly happening, then it may feel too risky to fully show up.

 Whether this power shift happens through a decentralised decision-making process like the Advice Process, or a distributed authority system like Holacracy® or some other self-organisation practice, I suggest that psychological safety and trust are essential prerequisites for power to truly shift.
 And at the same time, I also suggest that the power shift creates the conditions for psychological safety and trust to emerge in the matrix of interpersonal relationships.
 So that people can show up in their wholeness and feel confident to take the risks of speaking truth to power without fearing negative consequences.
 This article explains how we can unravel this Gordian knot.